icarus612/mazeRunner-JS/README.md

-# The Maze Runner - JS
+# The Maze Runner - JavaScript

 ## An Original Design By: dev.icarus